 6. Don’t Buy A TV.

-Did you know owning a TV could cost you $1 million ?
-Dumping my TV Well, I am rather sceptical of these figures.
+Did you know owning a TV could cost you $1 million, according to Dumping my TV.
+Well, I am rather sceptical of these figures.
 But, the author does make a good point that owning a TV can be alot more expensive than you might imagine.
 At the least you could cancel all the cable channels and make do with an old box style TV.
 What are you going to loose by getting rid of Cable.
 Endless repeats of old soap operas, very long commercials trying to sell you life insurance?
 Maybe this is not such a painful choice…

 7. Sell Your Car.